stiliajohny/dockerfiles/README.md

 <!-- Add a link to the tor folder  -->

-- <a href="./tor">./dockerfile</a> - Run your development environment and tools in a container
+- <a href="./devbox">./devbox</a> - Run your development environment and tools in a container
 - <a href="./tor">./dockerfile</a> - Run TOR in a container
+- <a href="./firefox">./firefox</a> - Run Firefox with GUI in a container

 <!-- ROADMAP -->